 The Hidden Curriculum for Understanding Unstated Rules in Social Situations for Adolescents and Young Adults

-Social learning is made simple in the revised and expanded edition of this popular book.
-The authors have narrowed their target to issues common amongst adolescents and young adults.
-While many of the features of the original book have been maintained, information on evidence-based practices about social learning has been added.
-Additionally, a series of instructional strategies are provided and they can be used to teach the hidden curriculum.
+The hidden curriculum includes: unwritten rules, metaphors and idioms, jokes and riddles, and assumptions and expectations -- information that is typically hidden from individuals with ASD.
+The hidden curriculum is made simple in the revised and expanded edition of this popular book.
+The authors provide hundreds of hidden curriculum items and a series of instructional strategies that can be used to teach the hidden curriculum.
 Instructional aids include charts, forms, and templates designed to make the job of teaching and learning the hidden curriculum more effective.
 Foreword by Michelle Garcia Winner.

 MEET THE AUTHORS

 Brenda Smith Myles,

 PhD, a consultant with the Ziggurat Group and AAPC president, is the recipient of the Autism Society of America's Outstanding Professional Award, the Princeton Fellowship Award, and the Council for Exceptional Children, Division on Developmental Disabilities Burton Blatt Humanitarian Award.
 Brenda has made over 1500 presentations all over the world and written more than 250 articles and books on ASD.
 Myles is also on the executive boards of several organizations, including the Scientific Council of the Organization for Autism Research (SCORE) and ASTEP Asperger Syndrome Training and Education Program.
 Further, in the latest survey conducted by the University of Texas, she was acknowledged as the second most productive applied researcher in ASD in the world.